 “It's about making a meaningful connection within the session,” she says.
 “If the session is 30 minutes, it could be an eye glance, sustained eye contact, or saying a word for the first time.”

-The night before, Goodman posted a video where she gave instructions on how to create rain sticks and maracas with objects you’d find in your home, such as soda cans and uncooked rice.
+The night before, Goodman posted a video in which she gave instructions on how to create rain sticks and maracas with objects you’d find in your home, such as soda cans and uncooked rice.
 During her live session, she encouraged viewers to whip those out and shake them “up high, down low, in a circle and then freeze!”